anaef/lambda-lws/doc/GettingStarted.md

 > You may want to adjust various settings in the `deploy-raw` script, such as the AWS region.
 > By default, the script uses the `eu-central-1` region (Frankfurt).

-Afer the function is successfully deployed, you can use the AWS CLI to test the function, for
+After the function is successfully deployed, you can use the AWS CLI to test the function, for
 example:

 ```sh